-THE SUNDAY POST is a weekly wrap-up feature hosted by Kimba at the Caffinated Book Reviewer
+THE SUNDAY POST is a weekly wrap-up feature hosted by Kimba at the Caffinated Book Reviewer.

 It is a chance to recap the previous week, share news, showcase books and/or bookish things we have received, and tell about what is coming up on our blog in the next week.
 You can view the guidelines, HERE.